 I covered 3 Ikea Bits metal bulletin boards with gold paper to keep some favorite photos and inspirations on.
 It seems Ikea no longer makes them, but these look similar.

 And this coral painted chest to hold some of my craft supplies might just also be one of my favorite pieces of this room redo.
+I did this and the coral cube during week 5 of my ORC that I called ‘hello coral.’

 I need to work on getting the storage organized inside of it, but that’s for another time.
 For the time being, I just love the coral-ness that this chest adds to my office.